-Environment covers a range of exposures, including but not limited to ionizing and non-ionizing radiation, air pollution, drinking water contamination, pharmaceutical agents and exogenous hormones, and infectious agents (bacteria and viruses).
+Environment covers a range of exposures, including but not limited to industrial and occupational exposures, ionizing and non-ionizing radiation, air pollution, drinking water contaminants, pharmaceutical agents and exogenous hormones, and infectious agents (bacteria and viruses).

 DCEG researchers investigate the cancer risk from exposure to air pollutants, including smoke from open fires in homes (a major health risk in developing countries).
 These efforts include the study of variation in genes that activate and detoxify chemicals in the smoke, DNA repair and cell cycle control, and potential gene-environment interactions.
 Learn more about DCEG research on air pollutants.

 DCEG investigators carry out multidisciplinary studies of populations in the United States and abroad, with the goal of clarifying the relationship of infectious agents - such as bacteria and especially viruses - to human cancer and other conditions.
 Recent research has concentrated on human retroviruses (HIV-1), with additional studies on human papillomaviruses (HPV), hepatitis viruses, papovaviruses, and human herpesviruses (HHV), especially HHV-8.
 Learn more about DCEG research on infectious agents.

 DCEG researchers conduct studies in the United States and abroad to identify and evaluate environmental and workplace exposures that may be associated with cancer risk.
 Current studies include the study of exposure to pesticides, formaldehyde, diesel exhaust, acrylonitrile, benzene, trichloroethylene, and other solvents.
 Learn more about DCEG research on occupational exposures.